gagibran/udemy-complete-csharp-unity-game-developer-2d/README.md

 ### Managing next states

+In the final version of my game, I reduced the choices to only 2, otherwise the game would take to long to make.

 Now we need to [read the player's input](#number-wizard) in order to know which state we need to go to:

 ```cs